 Many states require advance notice of at least 30-90 days when raising rent.
-This is something you will need to research for your state.
+Before saying anything to the renter, double check your state's landlord-tenant laws.
 Having the conversation sooner rather than later gives you an opportunity to find a new tenant, creating a smooth transition if the rental increase is not accepted.

 Tip 2: Face-to-Face vs. Phone?

 While it may seem easier to have this conversation by phone, the fact is human beings are less likely to say “no” in person, making a more personal face-to-face conversation an effective approach.
 That said, it comes with the risk of an altercation – use good judgment and knowledge of the tenant's temperament to decide whether to call or meet face-to-face.
 Regardless, always send a written rent increase notice as well, to create a paper trail and satisfy requirements for written notice.

 Tip 3: Spring into Summer

 Statistically, many more Americans move during the spring and summer months, which makes it far easier to fill vacant rental units during these warmer months.
-By sending notice in the winter of an impending rent raise coming in spring, you can ensure an easier time leasing the property if your current tenant decides to move out instead of paying the higher rent.
+By sending notice in the winter of an impending increase in rent coming in spring, you can ensure an easier time leasing the property to a new tenant if your current tenant decides to move out instead of paying the higher rent.

 Tip 4: Optional Longer Rental Agreement

-How ideal... higher rental income and an extended term, securing a rented property for the next two years!
-When a tenant expresses their unhappiness regarding a rental increase tell them you understand that they have their own bill planning and financial concerns, and that you're willing to sign a new rental agreement for 18-24 months, locking in the rent for that time.
-This will offer written assurance that you will not raise their rent again for a while, and secure a good tenant for several years to come.
+How ideal... higher rental income and an extended rental agreement term, securing a rented property for the next two years!
+When a tenant expresses their unhappiness regarding a rental increase tell them you understand that they have their own bill planning and financial concerns, and that you're willing to sign a new rental agreement locking in the rent for the next two years.
+This will offer them written assurance that you will not raise their rent again for a while, and secure a good tenant for several years to come.

 Tip 5: Research Market Rents

-It is far easier to raise the rent if you're raising it to a reasonable level, near other local rents.
+It is far easier to raise the rent if you're raising it to a reasonable market level, near other local rents.
 Find out what other local landlords are charging for similar properties, and if your tenant balks at your raise in rent, show them the data on what they can expect to pay for similar rental properties in the neighborhood.
 It's also a good exercise for you, to keep you up to date on your local rental market.